 Annual Salary.
-The Committee reviews salary levels on an annual basis with the Chief Executive Officer and the Company's other senior managers, and makes adjustments as appropriate or necessary to keep employees motivated.
-The Committee has given great weight to the Chief Executive Officer's recommendations as to annual salary levels of the Company's executive officers.
+The Committee reviews salary levels of the Chief Executive Officer and the Company's other officers on an annual basis, and makes adjustments as appropriate or necessary to keep employees motivated.
 In February 2001, in connection with the restructuring of certain management positions, the Committee approved executive salaries for 2001 based upon market pricing information, together with consideration of each officer's scope of responsibilities and individual performance, as well as the importance of the position to the implementation of the Company's strategies.
+The Committee also considered the recommendations of the Chief Executive Officer with respect to the salary levels of other executive officers.